Support Us

 Brave New Words

-Building on the success of Open Mouth during The Stove’s Open House events, we welcome back Sindigo and Eryl Shields, alongside curatorial member Martin O’Neill who are hosting Brave New Words, a day of performance poetry and spoken word at the Stove.
-Brave New Words is an afternoon of free discussion events, workshops and one to one consultations for the aspiring performance poet, followed in the evening by Dumfries’ first ever poetry Slam, with the winner securing a place in the Scottish Slam Championships in Glasgow!
+Brave New Words features an afternoon of free discussion events, workshops, and one-to-one consultations designed for aspiring performance poets.
+This is followed in the evening by Dumfries’ first-ever poetry slam, with the winner securing a place in the Scottish Slam Championships in Glasgow!

 Democracy.
 Ligorano/Reese.